ezagroba/elizabethzagroba.com/pages/Speaking.md

+.. description: Talks, workshops, panels, and AMAs I've done, plus software communities and peer conferences I'm a part of.

 ## Software Communities

 - I co-organize Friends of Good Software conference ([FroGSConf](https://frogsconf.nl/)).
-- I have spoken at and was on the program committee for [Agile Testing Days](https://agiletestingdays.com/).
+- I've spoken at and been on the program committee for [Agile Testing Days](https://agiletestingdays.com/).
 - I've done a bunch of stuff for the [Ministry of Testing](https://www.ministryoftesting.com/): spoken at TestBashes, written articles, did an Ask Me Anything, hosted a 99-minute workshop.
 - I became a member of the Dutch Exploratory Workshop on Testing ([DEWT](https://dewt.wordpress.com/)) in 2021.
 - I'm an active participant in the Women in Testing Slack community.